The Secret to Losing Belly Fat

 I realize what I’ve shared isn’t fully a secret in the literal sense of the word.
 It’s more of an inconvenient fact that most people would rather not fully accept.
 It’s easier to do some crunches every once in a while than it is to consistently eat healthy.

-Yes, it takes time to build up good habits — more time than most of us would prefer.
-But it’s how you get results.
-Trying to do it too quickly only seems faster at first, until you end up right back where you started (see “How Fast Should You Lose Weight?”).
+Yes, it takes time to lose belly fat, and if you try to do it too quickly, you’re only more likely to end up right back where you started (see “How Fast Should I Lose Weight?”).

 But that doesn’t mean you have to go “slow.”